trevor-dolby-at-ibm-com/ace-submodule-subflowlib-level1/README.md

 ## Toolkit

-When importing this repo into the toolkit, the "Clone submodules" and "Import all existing Eclipse projects after clone finishes" boxes should be selected:
+When importing this repo into the toolkit, the "Clone submodules" and "Import all existing Eclipse projects after clone finishes" boxes should be selected (shown here for the parent application):

 ![Toolkit import](files/ace-submodule-app-import.png)

 After that has completed, all the projects should appear as usual, with the test projects able to run successfully and development proceeding as normal.

-## GitHub Actions
+## GitHub Action

 Runs the build and test scripts automatically on pull requests.